shrikecode/shrike.vim/README.md

 ### Extra functions

-- sigma#run - opens a split in kitty or tmux, running a supplied command in current working directory, or no command is supplied it just opens the terminal.
+- sigma#run - opens a split in kitty or tmux, running a supplied command in current working directory, or if no command is supplied it just opens the terminal.
+If Vim is run in an unsupported terminal, it just opens Vim terminal

 1. Examples

     ```vim
     " Run lazygit in current working directory